joshbegley/nyt-latest/README.md

 http://brandedplaylist.nytimes.com/video/embedded/t-brand/100000010976601/take-your-business-beyond-the-day-to-day.html

 **Supreme Court Narrows Law Banning Drug Users From Owning Guns**\
-`A Texas gun owner who faced criminal charges after admitting to marijuana use argued that a federal gun law violated the Second Amendment.`\
+`The justices sided with a Texas gun owner who faced criminal charges after admitting to marijuana use argued that a federal gun law violated the Second Amendment.`\
 https://www.nytimes.com/2026/06/18/us/politics/supreme-court-drugs-guns.html

 **Tech Workers Maxed Out Their A.I.
 Use.
 Now They’re Trying to Minimize It.**\